Frequently Asked Questions

 1. All the foundations funding this project.
 They are all trying to learn and improve their own practice.
 This project is not about anybody hectoring anybody else.
 And:

 2. A subset of other foundations.
 We will include all types of charitable grant-making foundation, e.g., endowed foundations, fund-raising foundations, family foundations, corporate foundations, community foundations.
 We will not include public grant-making agencies (e.g. local authorities or the research councils) because they have other accountability mechanisms.
 Our subset will be a mix of sizes (e.g. some of the largest, some mid-sized, some smaller ones).
-Our subset will be chosen at random from the list of the UK’s largest 300 foundations* as published in the Foundation Giving Trends report (2019; 2021) published by the Association of Charitable Foundations, plus the UK’s community foundations.
+Our subset will be chosen at random from the dataset in UK Grantmaking including community foundations produced by 360Giving.
 We know that the money given is very skewed to the largest foundations (the UK’s largest 10 foundations give over a third of the total given by the UK’s largest 300 or so foundations; and giving by the Wellcome Trust alone is 12% of that) but we also know that the transactions that many charities experience cover the range of foundation sizes.

 How did you decide the sample for this year's Foundation Practice Rating?